William Nixon (architect): Architectural practice

-Architectural commissions included additions to St Andrew's College, University of Sydney and a new residence for its Principal, the remodelling of St George's Hall, Newtown, St Clement's Anglican Church, Mosman, Presbyterian churches at Singleton and Newcastle, hospitals, schools, stores.
+Architectural commissions included additions to St Andrew's College, University of Sydney and a new residence for its Principal, the remodeling of St George's Hall, Newtown, St Clement's Anglican Church, Mosman, Presbyterian churches at Singleton and Newcastle, hospitals, schools, stores.
 Amongst the houses he designed were Highbury, Centennial Park.
 Early in his career Nixon practiced with other architects including Herbert Dennis.
 In 1910 he took his son, Charles Ashwin Nixon, as his partner until his death on active service during World War I. Then he worked alone until his own retirement in 1930.

 Local Government

-Nixon served as a Hornsby Shire Councillor from 1908 until 1922 and was Shire President from 1910 until 1913.
+Nixon served as a Hornsby Shire Councilor from 1908 until 1922 and was Shire President from 1910 until 1913.